cherradiyacyn/add-remove-event-listener-following-resize/README.md

 As I came up with this solution, the 2 problems are solved! now, I reached the wanted eXperience;

-1. to not care about the CSS cascade.
+1. to care less about the CSS cascade.
 2. to optimize the runtime by removing unwanted Event Listeners.

 I think the first problem could be solved using only CSS, but I didn't give it enough thinking time honestly. hehe!